sahilrajput03/sahilrajput03.github.io/uses.md

 # Web Apps

 ## [Workflowy](https://workflowy.com/) - WorkFlowy offers a simpler way to stay organized.
 If you have a crazy job or an ambitious project, we will be your trusty sidekick.

-## [Typora](https://typora.io/#windows) - Typora gives you a seamless experience as both a reader and a writer.
-It removes the preview window, mode switcher, syntax symbols of markdown source code, and all other unnecessary distractions.

 ***